 Idaho: Salmon River Corridor

-Camp at one of many USFS campgrounds along the Salmon River and day-trip to Goldbug, Sunbeam, and other springs.
-The river corridor has the highest concentration of free hot springs and camping in the country.
+The Salmon River corridor has the highest concentration of free hot springs and camping in the country.
+Multiple USFS campgrounds serve as base camps for day-tripping to nearby springs.

 Oregon: Cascade Range